gauravgupta1272/talkWeb/README.md

 ## Technologies used
 **Frontend**
 - ReactJS as the frontend framework
-- Tailwind CSS for designing
+- Tailwind CSS for styling

 **Backend**
 - NodeJS as the backend server